 “After the Floods”

-From a half-dozen vineyards located in the most prestigious growing regions of southeastern Washington: Walla Walla Valley, Red Mountain, and Horse Heaven Hills.
+Vineyards ...
+From 11 vineyards located in the most prestigious growing regions of southeastern Washington: Walla Walla Valley (including the Cadaretta estate Southwind Vineyard), Red Mountain, and Horse Heaven Hills.

 INCONCEIVABLE should, perhaps, be called “Conceived At Last!”
 These are wines produced and bottled by and for Middleton Family Wines.
 We imagined them, then considered our grape sourcing and winemaking, and declared them INCONCEIVABLE … and set about finding ways to make them anyway.
 It’s taken us five years to figure out this Cabernet Sauvignon.